-You are eligible for Medicare two years after your entitlement date for Social Security Disability Insurance (this is the date your backpay was paid from).
+You are eligible for Medicare two years after your entitlement date for Social Security disability insurance (SSDI).
+(This is the date that your backpay was paid from; see our article on when medicare kicks in for SSDI recipients).
 Medicare isn’t free for most disability recipients though.
 There are premiums, deductibles, and copays for most parts of Medicare, and the costs go up every year.
-Here are the new figures for 2018, and how you can get help paying the costs.
+Here are the new figures for 2019, and how you can get help paying the costs.

 Part A Costs

-You will have to pay a premium for Medicare Part A (hospital insurance) if you aren’t fully insured under Social Security.
-Generally being fully insured means having worked 40 quarters (the equivalent of 10 years) in a job paying FICA taxes.
-Many disability recipients aren't fully insured because they became unable to work before getting enough work credits.
-If you (or your spouse) don’t have enough work credits, you’ll pay a premium of $422 per month, or if you (or your spouse) has between 30 and 39 credits, you'll pay a premium of $232.
+You'll have to pay a premium for Medicare Part A (hospital insurance) if you aren’t fully insured under Social Security.
+Generally, being fully insured means having worked 40 quarters (the equivalent of 10 years) in a job paying FICA taxes.
+Many disability recipients aren't fully insured because they became physically or mentally unable to work before getting enough work credits.
+If you (or your spouse) don’t have enough work credits, you’ll pay a premium of $437 per month, or if you (or your spouse) have between 30 and 39 credits, you'll pay a premium of $240.